mostafaadawy/argon_tinker_from_scratch/README.md

 - adding some requirements for club app not for standard module
 - delete unwanted console folder
 - delete unwanted factories in database folder
+- remove unwanted getkeep files
+- structure the entities to mimic other module structure